 As a citizen of Japan, you are only entitled to a refund of your German pension contributions if your employment in Germany lasted less than 5 years (i.e. you paid pension contributions in Germany for a maximum of 59 months) and at least 24 months have elapsed since your last pension contribution in Germany.

-In particular, these agreements state that as a citizen of Japan who is resident for tax purposes in Germany, you are entitled to a German old-age pension after a contribution period of 60 months.
+Specifically, these agreements state that as a citizen of Japan living in Germany as a tax resident, you are eligible for a German retirement pension after a contribution period of 60 months.

 With regard to voluntary contributions to the German pension insurance scheme, the Social Security Agreement stipulates that if you are resident in the EU or the UK, you will be given the option of continuing to make contributions to qualify for a statutory pension in Germany.